 Our website uses Google Analytics to make sense of this information.

-Some of our cookies will remind you about our work and how you can help after you have left the website.
+Some of our cookies will remind you about our work, and how you can help, after you have left our website.

 Cookies set by third parties

-Some of our pages contain embedded content such as a YouTube video, Twitter feed, social media shares buttons.
+Some of our web pages contain embedded content, such as a YouTube video, Twitter feed, or social media share buttons.
 These sites may also set cookies when you visit them.
-We do not control the setting of these cookies, so we suggest you check the third party website for more information about their cookies and how to manage them.
+We do not control the setting of these cookies, so we suggest you check the third party website for more information about their cookies, and how to manage them.

-If you do not want cookies to be stored on your PC it is possible to disable this function without affecting your navigation around the site.
+If you do not want cookies to be stored on your PC, smartphone or other device, you can disable this function without affecting your navigation around the site.